-As at the 31st March 2023, the Council's Balance Sheet includes PPE assets of £50.1m.
+As at the 31st March 2023, the Council's Balance Sheet includes PPE assets of £53.9m.
 All assets measured at fair value are revalued as part of a rolling 5 year programme with valuations provided by Liberata Property Services under a wider public private partnership with the Council.
-Valuations are based on estimates and assumed market conditions at the point in time, these conditions can fluctuate.
 The terms of engagement between the parties for property valuations comply with the requirements of the Royal Institution of Chartered Surveyors (RICS).